 Determined to be a Physician

-'Tis a beautiful thing, a woman's sphere!It took Sophia eight years of struggle to qualify as a doctor, because of opposition from men.
+It took Sophia eight years of struggle to qualify as a doctor, because of opposition from men.
+Her description of one episode in 1871 is reproduced here.
 Her opponents were the universities, the male students, and the British Medical Association.
 She eventually established a practice in Edinburgh where she joined the women's suffrage movement.